 Intersections are some of the most common locations for crashes.
 Though they are designed to allow traffic to meet in a safe manner using signs and signals, drivers make mistakes or fail to pay attention without warning.

 If you or a loved one has been involved in a motor vehicle collision at an intersection, you may be confused about what to do next.
 Many people will accept whatever settlement their insurance company offers, but these payouts are often far less than what you need to cover your medical expenses, property damage, and lost income following the accident.
-After an intersection accident, you should consider contacting our Gillette car accident attorneys at Steven Titus & Associates, P.C.
+After a Campbell County intersection accident, you should consider contacting our Gillette car accident attorneys at Steven Titus & Associates, P.C.

 Drivers may be unaware of the correct traffic regulations, or simply disregard safety rules in place to protect people and save lives.
 The ways that intersection collisions occur are:

 - Failing to yield at a stop sign or red light.

 - Not following or being unaware of the right-of-way protocol.

 - Being ignorant of pedestrians or cyclists when turning right at an intersection.

 - Failing to yield to an oncoming vehicle when attempting to make a left turn.

 - Colliding with a car that has stopped or is attempting to turn at an intersection.

 - Malfunctioning traffic signals or signs, which cause drivers to act dangerously.